kernel-community/kernel/docs/module-5/prosocial-value.md

 ### The Grand Project

 Designing to increase social capital requires expertise in at least three distinct domains.
-Project Horseshoe wrote about [psychology](https://www.projecthorseshoe.com/reports/ph16/ph16r4.htm) in 2016, [logistics and scale](https://www.projecthorseshoe.com/reports/featured/ph18r8.htm) in 2018, and this paper focuses on economics.
+Project Horseshoe wrote about <a href="https://www.projecthorseshoe.com/reports/ph16/ph16r4.htm" target="_blank">psychology</a> in 2016, <a href="https://www.projecthorseshoe.com/reports/featured/ph18r8.htm" target="_blank">logistics and scale</a> in 2018, and this paper focuses on economics.
 It is by understanding these three fields together that we can begin to design truly interesting, prosocial mechanisms to help us map and navigate the [intersubjective space Dandelion talked about last week](../../module-4/#fireside-with-dandelion-mane).

 Many of the key elements required by the psychological and logistical aspects of friendship formation are systematically undervalued within common economic practices.
 Game designers, however, are concerned with the **flow and transformation of resources, value, and incentives for player behavior** - that is, the **internal economy**, rather than strict "micro" or "macro" formalisms.

 Though these are toy economies, and have well-defined boundaries with the real world, we can still build meaningful relationships between virtual objects.
-These elements originate mostly in systems theory and include: tokens, sources, pools, [sinks](https://vitalik.ca/general/2017/10/17/moe.html) and transforms; and agents like the player and "black boxes".
+These elements originate mostly in systems theory and include: tokens, sources, pools, <a href="https://vitalik.ca/general/2017/10/17/moe.html" target="_blank">sinks</a> and transforms, agents like the player, and "black boxes".
 Together, these elements and agents can be used to model the entire internal economy, and balance our games with the correct incentive structures.

 Mapping game economies to the real world is challenging: the latter has limited resources and unlimited needs; whereas games are abundant digital universes in which consumption and ownership can mean different things.
 Moreover, economics does not account well for computation and psychology: the common behavioral models of rational, atomic individuals who are the best judges of their needs and who exist within weak social networks seem deeply flawed.
 Economists must rely on measurement via proxy and weak sampling, whereas game developers have a panopticon that records every possible player interaction.

-<div class="lightbulb">
-💡 "The practice of economics erases many of the social phenomena we are interested in examining."
-</div>

-Most economists assume a price for everything, but this basic assumption distorts greatly our transactional relationships, it undervalues our long term relationships, and it over-emphasizes short term measurable improvements.
+Moreover, most economists assume a price for everything, but this basic assumption distorts greatly our transactional relationships, it undervalues our long term relationships, and it over-emphasizes short term measurable improvements.

 > Human groups create public goods in the form of unmeasured relationships, social norms and cultural practices.
 These public goods are incredibly valuable in terms of individual health and happiness.
 Yet they are not readily measured by economic transactions.
 Economics in general struggles with public goods, and social public goods are even more invisible.

+<div class="lightbulb">
+💡 "The practice of economics erases many of the social phenomena we are interested in examining."
+</div>

 Economics, as a discipline, suffers from a "replication crisis" - many large scale theories are only testable in the world and the experiments meant to measure them inevitably lack power and scope.
 In this sense, it is less of a science and more a historical kind of map-making that has increasingly been pulled into politics, rhetoric and ideology.
 Here's the conundrum: we need to design and build balanced economic systems, but our tools suck.